Meet Our Faculty

 Miss Nessa Kerr

 Miss Nessa Kerr (Loveland Instructor) began studying ballet at the age of two and continued her dance training in Ballet, Tap, Jazz and Lyrical at Loveland Dance Academy from the time it opened until she graduated high school in 2006.
 Nessa began teaching Ballet at LDA in 2003.
 She performed in many ballets including The Nutcracker, Paquita and Sleeping Beauty with Colorado Dance Theater, and The Nutcracker with Longmont Dance Theatre.
 During college, Nessa studied various styles of dance including Ballet, Jazz, African and Contemporary with faculty from the dance department at the University of South Carolina while completing her B.A. in Art History and German.
 After graduating she taught English in Dessau, Germany for a year and was able to teach jazz and choreograph a new piece for six to eleventh grade students which was performed at the school dance group’s ten year anniversary show.
-Nessa has an M.A. in Art History and works as the Collections Manager at the University of Denver in addition to teaching Ballet, Pointe, Conditioning, and Tap at Loveland Dance Academy.
-She is also the Assistant Director for the yearly production of The Nutcracker.
+In 2011, Nessa returned to teaching at LDA while working towards an M.A. in Art History.
+She currently works as the Collections Manager at the University of Denver in addition to teaching Ballet, Pointe, and Conditioning at Loveland Dance Academy.
+Nessa is an ABT® Certified Teacher, who has successfully completed the ABT®Teacher Training Intensive in Pre-Primary through Level 3 of the ABT®National Training Curriculum.
+She is also the Assistant Director for Loveland Dance Academy’s yearly production of The Nutcracker.
+Nessa is passionate about sharing the art of ballet with the next generation of dancers, while working with them to achieve correct technique and strength to support their artistry throughout their dance career.

 Miss Kristin Nugent